dowripple/ProjectOneRepo_JeremyKasieMichael/README.md

 5. WorldHeightData_StatFun.ipynb - having fun with world height data, correlation matrix and ANOVA, but not part of the story!

 ## Project Description
+These 3 Jupyter notebooks explore height as it relates to Olympic athletes and the global average.
+We sliced the data numerous ways to look at it from different angles.
+Are all sports the same?
+Are all events the same?
+Is the height relationship between a country's population and their athletes significant?
+These notebooks attempt to answer these questions and more.